16-Dehydropregnenolone acetate

 16-Dehydropregnenolone acetate (16-DPA) is a chemical compound used as an intermediate or synthon in the production of many semisynthetic steroids.
-As 7-ACA is for cephalosporins and 6-APA is for penicillins, 16-DPA is for steroids.
 While it is not easy to synthesize, it is a convenient intermediate which can be made from other more available materials, and which can then be modified to produce the desired target compound.

 Upstream sources

 16-DPA can be produced from a variety of steroidal sapogenins.
-Industrially useful sources are diosgenin in mexican yams and solasodine from certain nightshades.
+Industrially useful sources are diosgenin in Mexican yams and solasodine from certain nightshades.
 These two sapogenins can be used in a one-pot synthesis.
 Solanidine in potato greens, an alkaloid sapogenin, is also a key source material.

 Downstream products

 Compounds derived from 16-DPA include: